Information for New Students

 Students are required to be enrolled in the doctoral program for a minimum of 2 years, and must complete it within 6 years.
 The average completion time is about 4.5 years.

-A detailed overview of the PhD degree requirements can be found on our web site.
+An overview of the PhD degree requirements can be found on our web site.

 Please note that not all courses are offered every year.